Row By Row / July 2023

 Starting with the Drago deck plates, Bollig says potential buyers should look for excessive wear.
 “Drago deck plates wear more evenly from front to back than our competition — which tend to wear or dish out in one spot.
 Given that wear, one should check to be sure deck plates aren’t overly sharp or worn at the front.”

 Check the spacing between the roller knives.
-If the spacing is wide, Bollig points out that Drago knives are adjustable.
+If the spacing is wide, Bollig says that Drago knives are adjustable.
 “Every blade has slotted holes so they can be moved.
 As long as the knives still have a tungsten edge, they can be used without having to be replaced.”

-Similarly, he notes that Drago chopper blades are double-edged and can be simply turned over for extended wear.
+He adds that Drago chopper blades are double-edged and can be turned over for extended wear.

 Chains

 Bollig advises prospective buyers to examine chains and check the chain tension to see how far it has been adjusted — which can indicate overall wear.
-“Chains may either need to be replaced or simply tightened up,” he notes.
-“And depending upon the acres, it’s likely the Series II auger chain will need to be replaced.”
+“Chains may need to be replaced or simply tightened up,” he says.
+“Depending on the acres, it’s likely the Series II auger chain will need to be replaced.”

 Gears